12

 For a moment, I didn’t say anything.
 Couldn’t.
 My throat tightened with too many feelings trying to exit at once.

-"I used to wait for you,” the words tiptoed out of my mouth.
-"Every time the door creaked, I thought it might be you.” voice soft— almost like i was telling it to the past.
+“I used to wait for you,” the words tiptoed out of my mouth.
+"Every time the door creaked, I thought it might be you.” my voice low, almost like i was telling it to the past.
 A memory tucked so deep, I didn’t even know I’d been carrying it.

 His hand held mine, rough and soft all at once.
 “I’m sorry,” he said.
 Just that.
 No excuses.

-Then "Kitni badi ho gayi hai meri Diya,” he whispered, almost in awe— like he was seeing both the girl I was and the woman I’d become, all at once.
+“My Diya has grown up so much,” he whispered, almost in awe, like he was seeing both the girl I was and the woman I’d become, all at once.

 Then, his voice softened even more.